simonlee83/citystories-LA-docs/_docs/mod8.md

 ---
-title: "Module 8: Submit your work with a Pull Request
+title: "Module 8: Submit your work with a Pull Request"
 permalink: /docs/mod8/
 ---